 Change Your Passwords

-This is a no-brainer, but take this opportunity to reset every password for every online account you have, even if it’s account that wasn’t tied to your mobile device.
+This is a no-brainer, but take this opportunity to reset every password for every online account you have, even if it’s an account that wasn’t tied to your mobile device.
 For instance, maybe you don’t have an Amazon.com app on your phone, but you should still change your Amazon password because there may be emails on your phone that can be used by thieves and hackers to access your data and credit card info.